 - taped lectures

 - use of equipped exam/study rooms

 - educational assistants

-Students in need of assistance are invited to check out the Student Learning Support Centre’s website or visit them on the 4th floor, Student Learning Centre
+Students in need of assistance are invited to check out the Student Learning Support Centre’s website or visit them on the 4th floor of the Student Learning Centre.

 If you believe that an instructor is teaching a course inappropriately or is in some manner not fulfilling his or her obligations (particularly those covered in the Course Management Policy), you should first ascertain whether any of your fellow students share your concern; ideally, several of you should approach the instructor privately.